janbernloehr/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![Histogram of rectified data](images/rectified-hist.PNG)

-Most of the data on track 1 is recorded driving a left turn, thus I randomly flipped the images (together with the steering angle) to avoid overfitting -- see `apply_random_flip_single()`.
+To avoid bias towards a certain steering direction, I randomly flipped the images (together with the steering angle) -- see `apply_random_flip_single()`.

 ![Random flipping](images/random-flip.PNG)

-To further counter the issue of steering angle bias and to help the model generalize, I also shifted the images from -80px to +80px where the amount was chosen from a uniform distribution, and corrected the steering angle accordingly -- see `apply_random_shifting_single()`.
+To further counter steering angle bias, I also randomly shifted the images from -80px to +80px where the amount was chosen from a uniform distribution, and corrected the steering angle -- see `apply_random_shifting_single()`.

 ![Random shifting](images/random-shift.PNG)